-- National Honor Society: - Football: - Students must provide their own football shoes, undergarments, and mouth guards - Golf: - Students must provide their own golf shoes, undergarments, and clubs - Track and Volleyball: - Students must provide their own shoes and undergarments - Future Farmers of America: - Students must purchase their own jackets and pay dues - 7.
+- Students must provide their own football shoes, undergarments, and mouthquards - Golf: \$25.00 - o Students must provide their own golf shoes, undergarments, and clubs - Track, Volleyball: \$25.00 - o Students must provide their own shoes and undergarments - Future Farmers of America: \$25.00 - o Students must purchase their own jackets and pay dues - 7.
 Post-Secondary Education Costs.
-Some students enroll in postsecondary courses while still enrolled in high school.
+Some students enroll in post-secondary courses while still enrolled in high school.
 As a general rule, students must pay all costs associated with such post-secondary courses.
 However, for a course in which students receive high school credit or a course being taken as part of an approved accelerated or differentiated curriculum program, the district shall offer the course without charge for tuition, transportation, books, or other fees.
 Students who chose to apply for post-secondary education credit for these courses must pay tuition and all other fees associated with obtaining credits from a post-secondary educational institution.

-- 8. Copies of Student Files or Records.
+The costs of these items will naturally vary, but the maximum dollar amount of the fee is anticipated to be \$500.00 per course. - 8.
+Copies of Student Files or Records.
 The school district will charge a fee for making copies of a student's files or records for the student's parents or guardians.
 The Superintendent or the Superintendent's designee shall establish a schedule of student record fees.
 Students' parents have the right to inspect and review the students' files or records without the payment of a fee, and the district shall not charge a fee to search for or retrieve any student's files or records.
-The district will charge a fee of 10 cents per page for reproduction of student records. - 9.
+The district will charge a fee of \$2.00 per page for reproduction of student records. - 9.
 Participation in Before-School, After-School or Pre-Kindergarten Services.
 The district will charge reasonable fees for participation in before-school, after-school or pre-kindergarten services offered by the district pursuant to statute. - 10.Participation in Summer School or Night School.
-The district may charge reasonable fees for participation in summer school or night school and may charge reasonable fees for correspondence courses.
-The maximum dollar amount for summer and night school shall be \$100. - 11.Charges for Food Consumed by Students.
-The district will charge for items that students purchase from the district's breakfast and programs.
+The district will charge reasonable fees for participation in summer school or night school and may charge reasonable fees for correspondence courses.
+The maximum dollar amount for summer and night school shall be \$100.00. - 11.Charges for Food Consumed by Students.
+The district will charge for items that students purchase from the district's breakfast and lunch programs.
 The fees charged for these items will be set according to applicable federal and state statutes and regulations.
 The district will charge students for the cost of food, beverages, and the like that students purchase from a school store, vending machine, booster club or from similar sources.
 Students may be required to bring money or food for field trip lunches and similar activities.